-It bears repeating that when it comes to SD Cards there are three things to look at physical size, format, and speed.
-And of course this applies when it comes to buying a microSD card for the Raspberry Pi 2 or 3.
-So lets take a look at each before we give you our top picks of the best memory cards for Rasperry Pi.
+It bears repeating that when it comes to SD Cards there are three things to look at.
+Physical size, format, and speed.
+And of course, this applies when it comes to buying a microSD card for the Raspberry Pi 2 or 3.
+So let’s take a look at each before we give you our top picks of the best memory cards for Raspberry Pi.

-The Micro SD card should be a class 10 micro SD Card
+It should be a Class 10 micro SD card:

-How fast a SD card can move data is rated by a class number from 2-10.
+How fast an SD card can move data is rated by a class number from 2-10.
 With 2 being the slowest and 10 being the highest.

-A SD Card with a class rating of 2 is good for taking pictures and storing them since there is no need to transfer large amounts of data quickly.
-For this reason class 2 SD cards are often used in digital camera.
+An SD Card with a class rating of 2 is good for taking pictures and storing them since there is no need to transfer large amounts of data quickly.
+For this reason, class 2 SD cards are often used in digital camera.

 Class 10 SD cards are used in video equipment since they can transfer data quickly with no buffering.

 A Raspberry Pi basically uses a MicroSD card as a hard drive and to store any information.
 For this reason, having a class 10 MicroSD card in your Raspberry Pi is very much recommended.
 There’s also a separate, even faster category called UHS Class 1 (for Ultra High Speed), often both are used.
 If a UHS classification is used then get UHS class 1.

 Since the SD card holds all the information to run a Raspberry Pi from the operating system to applications very small SD cards are simply not reasonable even if they work with a RasPi.

 Most installs use an 8GB capacity microSD card but things can move quickly with software, so getting a larger SD card is recommended.
 The largest sized micro SD card a Raspberry Pi can use is listed as 32 GB although some forums have people talking about using a 64 GB SD card with no problems.